bennysalim/myhabitsv2-flutter/README.md

 ![myhabits1](screenshots/Screenshot_20221027-212140.jpg)

-**Disclaimer, this project has not already done yet, wait until APK is officialy released from this repo.**

 ## Getting Started : I want to try this project locally

-Before you start using this project, you have to  download Flutter SDK from [Flutter Official Website Here](flutter.dev) also Android/iOS SDK included in your machine.
+Before you start using this project, you have to  download Flutter SDK from [Flutter Official Website Here](https://flutter.dev) also Android/iOS SDK included in your machine.

 After above, you can use this Flutter project to build new .apk/.ipa file by cloning the project